 The slope, a or b1 or m, tells how much ŷ increases or decreases for a one-unit increase in x.
 In this case, your interpretation is “the ball travels about an extra 3.17 yards when the club speed is 1 mph greater.”
 The slope and the correlation coefficient always have the same sign.
 (A negative slope would mean that y decreases that many units for every one unit increase in x.)

 The intercept, b or b0, says where the regression line crosses the y axis: it’s the value of ŷ when x is 0.
 Be careful!
 The y intercept may or may not be meaningful.
 In this case, a club-head speed of zero is not meaningful.
 In general, when the measured x values don’t include 0 or don’t at least come pretty close to it, you can’t assign a real-world interpretation to the intercept.
-In this case you’d say something like “the intercept of −55.7966 has no physical interpretation because a club-head speed of zero is meaningless for striking a golf ball.”
+In this case you’d say something like “the intercept of −55.7966 has no physical interpretation because you can’t hit a golf ball at 0 mph.